Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 ### 4- The Screen

 The screen is where you can display visual information using the computer.
-You can think of an image display by it as a grid if little colored square called “pixels”.
+You can think of an image display by it as a grid if little colored square called "pixels".
 The maximum number of pixels that the screen can display is 256(width)*256(height).
 It can also display a maximum number of 16 different colors.

 The screen is control by the VPU (Video Processing Unit) and an 8KB RAM called the VRAM.
 The VRAM is where you send the data to display to the screen and the VPU is used to control how to display the data.